+Reference benchmarks are indexes to measure whether • How is the alignment of the investment strategy with the methodology of the index ensured on a continuous basis?
+Not applicable. the financial product attains the environmental • How does the designated index differ from a relevant broad market index? or social characteristics Not applicable. that they promote. ٠ Where can the methodology used for the calculation of the designated index be found?
 Not applicable.
-How is the alignment of the investment strategy with the methodology of the index ensured on a continuous basis?
-Not applicable. • How does the designated index differ from a relevant broad market index?
-Not applicable.
-Where can the methodology used for the calculation of the designated index be found?
-Not applicable.
-Where can I find more product specific information online? - More product-specific information can be found on the website: https://eu.sumitrust-am.com/funds
+Where can I find more product specific information online? - More pr oduct-specific information can be found on the website: https://e eu.sumitrust-am.com/funds